-If we can improve the quality of life in communities and countries we serve—and also provide high-quality rubber solutions to innovative industries—we’re going to find ways to do so.
-Looking forward, sales growth as well as jobs surrounding electric vehicle production and component manufacturing appears promising.
+If we can improve the quality of life in communities and countries we serve while at the same time provide high-quality rubber solutions to innovative industries, we’re going to find ways to do so.
+Looking forward, sales growth, as well as jobs surrounding electric vehicle production and component manufacturing, appears promising.

 That’s why AirBoss is partnering with innovative companies within the EV market to help expand technology capabilities and improve large-scale manufacturing capabilities.